schmittcp/systematic_review_eval/README.md

 			     --res_file RESFILE
                      	     --threshold THRESHOLD

+   where:

-   where gold_dir is directory holding human annotations
+   gold_dir is directory holding human annotations

    guess_dir is directory holding machine annotations

-         res_file is file to output results to threshold is the overlap (0.1 for low overlap to 1.0 for full overlap) for a hit to be called.
+   res_file is file to output results to

+   threshold is the overlap (0.1 for low overlap to 1.0 for full overlap) for a hit to be called.

 ## Evaluation description: